 Incomplete Grades: With an instructor’s approval, a student may take an incomplete (“I”) in a course.
 An “I” is not a final grade and will be given only in unusual circumstances that are beyond the control of the student.
 An “I” cannot be granted for failing or uncompleted work (a substantial portion of the work must have already been completed).
 All instructors enter “I” grades via Piperline before a term’s grading deadline.

 An instructor must update an “I” to a final grade within four months of the end of the registration term (or by August 31 if the student intends to graduate in the summer).
 Otherwise, the “I” will convert to an “F” grade.
 If an “I” has been converted to an “F,” the student may complete the necessary coursework, at the instructor’s discretion, within one year in accordance with the grade change policy.
 The student may not complete course work after that time.

 Minimum Grade and GPA Requirements: Unless otherwise noted, only grades of B- or better, or Pass, are applicable to graduate degree and licensure programs and students must maintain a 3.00 cumulative GPA.

-Master in the Study of Law: Minimum grade not specified, but students must earn passing grades and maintain a cumulative 2.00 GPA.
+Graduate Legal Education - Paralegal Certificate and Master in the Study of Law: Minimum grade of C- is required and students must maintain a cumulative 2.00 GPA.

-Masters programs in the School of Business: Minimum grade of C is required and students must maintain a cumulative 3.00 GPA.
+School of Business - Masters programs: Minimum grade of C is required and students must maintain a cumulative 3.00 GPA.

 Pass/No Pass Grades: Students may occasionally have the option of choosing the Pass/No Pass grading option.
 When this option is available, students must identify their preference at the time of registration and the decision is irreversible.
 Program specific information regarding P/N grades is as follows: